WHOI Marine Mammal Center

 Amount Available: Approximately $150,000

-The WHOI Marine Mammal Center announces a funding opportunity for awards starting in 2013.
-This funding opportunity is designed for collaborative research programs and for research program development activities (new initiatives).
+The WHOI Marine Mammal Center (MMC) announces a funding opportunity for awards starting in 2014.
+This funding opportunity is designed for research programs.
 Research to be funded should fall within the general area of marine mammal research and conservation.
-Proposals for interdisciplinary work involving more than one WHOI department are especially encouraged.
+Proposals for interdisciplinary work are encouraged.

 Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).

 The WHOI Marine Mammal Center will support collaborative research projects that are relevant to marine mammal research and conservation.
-A major goal of WHOI MMC awards is to support collaborative research efforts that cross the boundaries of traditional disciplines and explore new collaborative approaches.
-Awards are based on the quality of the proposed research project and its relevance to Center themes.
 The awards may be used for salary support for Principal Investigators, postdoctoral investigators, support staff and graduate students, the development or purchase of equipment, sea-going activities, or any other tasks normally associated with research projects.
 Note that investigators are encouraged to include funding for current joint program students working on ocean research.
 Salary support will not be provided to those receiving substantial Institution salary support as Chairs, Fellows, Directors, Education Coordinators, etc. unless a strong justification is provided.
-Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs, goals, and professional development.
+Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects, and/or contribute to longer-term programs and goals of the Institution.

 Principal Investigators will be expected to participate in some activities of the Marine Mammal Center and to help communicate the results and implications of their research to donors, the public and to policy-makers in government.
 PIs may also be expected to work with the Directors of the Marine Mammal Center, Ocean Life Institute, and Institute Advisory Council in developing future research plans and activities for the Center and Institute.

-- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to the specific Michael Moore, their MS#, and the specific name of the OI.
+- Address Fieldon the routing form (green sheet) should indicate that the proposal is to be submitted to Dr. Michael Moore, MS#50, MMC.

 - Agency: WHOI Internal Awards